Clayton's Secret Notebook

 This story is like that.
 Except I’m only going to tell it once, and it’s true.

-It goes like this.
-Clayton got married to a nice girl.
+It goes like this: Clayton got married to a nice girl.
 A beautiful girl.
 Blonde, tall, great smile.
 I was there, I danced at the reception with some brunette.
 If women were silverware my date would have been a real spoon.
 I gave a mediocre toast.
 For a present I got them a mixer, one of those big bowls with the spinning claw up top.
 I think it doubled as a bread maker, maybe.
-They never used it.
+They’ll never use it.

-Then one day I get a phone call, and it’s not from him, it’s from his mother.
+One day I get a phone call, and it’s not from him, it’s from his mother.
 He’s gone missing.
 A strange development, but not altogether surprising or particularly distressing.
 I tell her he probably just went off to think.
 She tells me she’s had the police looking for him for three days.
-It's the second call I get from her that winter – the first one was about Imogene.
+It's the second call I get from her that winter—the first one was about Imogene.
 Clayton's mother got the news before my parents.

 When I get off the phone I go and sit on my porch.
 It’s February, and we’re having sort of a warm spell.
 All the icicles on my gutter are dripping and I’m thinking about the time Clayton and I drove to Mount Pleasant to play in a poker tournament.
 I went out the first round and Clayton sat there with this grin on his face, knowing I couldn’t stand seeing him win because it meant I had nothing to do but order drinks until his chips were gone.
 We were twenty-three.
 On the way home at five in the morning he drove right over a deer carcass, and the stink came up through the air conditioner and stuck on us, stinging our eyes as we retched out open windows.